-Make sure to complete your enrolment before the 1st of September (if you start in February, the deadline for completing your enrolment is 1 February).
+Make sure to complete your enrolment before 1 September.
 After you have been admitted to the degree programme of your choice, you will be asked to pay your tuition fees.
 In order to be enrolled in your programme you must meet all the requirements for each step in the application process.
+Check your enrolment checklist at sis.uva.nl to see which matters of your enrolment possibly still need to be completed.

 Once you have been conditionally admitted we will forward your personal information to the UvA Student Services department.
 Moving to a different country or city may sometimes be confusing.
 Student Services will help you through the necessary procedures.
 This starts with the UvA registration process while you are still abroad.
-During this process, you will be helped with such procedures as your visa/residence permit (if applicable), signing up for the introduction programmes and making sure that we are completely prepared for your arrival in Amsterdam.
-After completion of your UvA registration, you will be invited for a Start appointment.
+During this process, you will be helped with such procedures as your visa/residence permit (if applicable), signing up for the introduction programmes and making sure that you are completely prepared for your arrival in Amsterdam.
+Please read more about arriving in Amsterdam on our Upon arrival page.

 The thesis course is offered twice each academic year.
 Students may decide for themselves for which course they wish to register.
 The exact timeframe will be posted on Canvas.

-Please find more information on the Master's Thesis over here.
+You will find more information on the Master's Thesis on this webpage.

 As a student enrolled in one of our programmes you are expected to acquire the study materials on your own.
 Both the Course Catalogue and Canvas list the recommended study materials for each course, and compulsory study materials are announced no later than two weeks before courses start.
 Please remember to order your study materials on time – once ordered, it can take up to five business days for readers to arrive.